 As we endeavoured to communicate with our logo, the wines we like have a range of colours that themselves are worth the experience of getting to know them.

 Not only “straw yellow” or “ruby red with purple or garnet hues” as any other wine is often referred to, but an endless variety of colours due to vine, vinification, soil, filtration and other parameters.

 The variety of grapes, as well.
 In Italy we are privileged because we have such a huge amount of local varieties that only Caucasus, where the vine originated over 7000 years ago, can outnumber us.
 If we add the varieties from France, Spain, Portugal, Germany, Austria, Slovenia, etc. we can see that the range of wines originating from them is enormous.

 Lastly, the variety in taste.
 Every wine is a world of its own; a peculiar experience that should not be conceived around a table to please everyone, but a cluster of factors that include grape variety, soil, climate, microclimate, vintage, harvest time, cellar choices; even the personality of the men and women who produce it.
 Each and every one of these elements will contribute to determine the final features.

 The wine we love is not just a product, but a live nourishment accompanied in its transformation by an artisan that does not use additives not mentioned in the label.

 What else should a wine have for us to like it?

-To do this we think it is important to start from a vineyard that has not been treated with sinthetic chemicals, which not only are responsible of the death of useful insects but can destroy any living form of the soil’s microfauna, fundamental to guarantee its vitality and capacity to affect the organoleptic characteristics of the grapes.
+To do this we think it is important to start from a vineyard that has not been treated with synthetic chemicals, which not only are responsible for the death of useful insects but can destroy any living form of the soil’s microfauna, fundamental to guarantee its vitality and capacity to positively affect the organoleptic characteristics of the grapes.